qdrant/landing_page/qdrant-landing/content/documentation/integrations/cohere.md

 # Cohere

-Qdrant is compatible with Cohere [co.embed API](https://docs.cohere.ai/reference/embed) and it's official Python SDK that might be installed as any other package:
+Qdrant is compatible with Cohere [co.embed API](https://docs.cohere.ai/reference/embed) and its official Python SDK that might be installed as any other package:

 ```bash